Double Major Options for Accounting Students

 As a double major in accounting and information systems, you learn advanced data management, organization, retrieval, and analysis skills.
 Given how important data analytics have become in business, these proficiencies could have a major impact on your career.

-Also, note that information systems represents one of the three Discipline domains you can select on the CPA Examination.
+Also, note that information systems represents one of the three discipline domains you can select on the CPA Examination.
 By pursuing this double major, you can position yourself for success on that exam section.

 Taxation